TencentARC/GenCompositor/README.md

 ## 🔥 Update Log
-- [2025/9/2] 📢 📢  GenCompositor has been accepted by ICLR 2026.
+- [2025/9/2] 📢 📢  GenCompositor has been accepted by ICLR 2026❗️
-- [2025/9/2] 📢 📢  [GenCompositor](https://huggingface.co/TencentARC/GenCompositor) is released, the first generative video compositing framework with ERoPE for layout-unaligned video control.
+- [2025/9/2] 📢 📢  [GenCompositor](https://huggingface.co/TencentARC/GenCompositor) is released, the first generative video compositing framework.

 ## 📌 TODO